NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 Indexing
 --------

-In the *pre-backup-data* event the disk analyzer (Duc) make an indexing of filesystem, useful to create the graphical tree.
+In the *pre-backup-data* event the disk analyzer (Duc) creates an index of the filesystem, needed to create the graphical tree.

-The name of the actions is ``/etc/e-smith/events/actions/nethserver-restore-data-duc-index`` and it compose the JSON file to create the navigable graphic tree.
+The name of the action is ``/etc/e-smith/events/actions/nethserver-restore-data-duc-index`` and it creates the JSON file to display the browsable graphic tree.

 Customization
 -------------

-Add custom include/exclude inside following files:
+Add custom include/exclude inside the following files:

 * /etc/backup-data.d/custom.include
 * /etc/backup-data.d/custom.exclude